 Is it Worth Is to Sue for Sex Discrimination in the Tech Industry?

 Deciding whether it’s worth it to sue for sex discrimination in the tech industry, or any other industry can be a tough and risky decision.
-An experienced employment discrimination attorney may be the best resource for advice and insight into legal options as well as information about protecting your career.
+An experienced employment law firm may be the best resource for advice and insight into legal options as well as information about protecting your career.
 Turn to a discrimination attorney with experience in addressing the complex particulars of your case, including the various types of remedies available, for the most successful outcome.